karttur/arduino/_posts/2019/2019-10-20-project-AS726X-spectrometer-nano.markdown

 component: null
 sensor: sensor-AS726X-spectrometer
 module: module-AS726X-spectrometer
+project: null
 project: project-AS726X-spectrometer-nano
-projectuno: null
+projectuno: project-AS726X-spectrometer-uno
 ---
 <script src="https://karttur.github.io/common/assets/js/karttur/togglediv.js"></script>
 ### Introduction

-This small "project" post covers how to wire an integrated module with the [AMS AS72Sx 6 channel broad band spectrometer](../../modules/module-AS726X-spectrometer/) to an Arduino UNO board.
+This small "project" post covers how to wire an integrated module with the [AMS AS72Sx 6 channel broad band spectrometer](../../modules/module-AS726X-spectrometer/) to an Arduino UNO nano.
+The project post on [Arduino UNO](../project-AS726X-spectrometer-uno) contains more information.

 #### The I2C communication bus

 The spectrometer sends data for 6 (12 or 18) spectral bands using the [I2C communication bus](../../ide/ide-I2C).

 #### Preparing the Arduino IDE

-Your Arduino board must have the SDA and SCL ports required for the I2C communication bus.
-If you are using one of [Arduino's standard boards](https://www.arduino.cc/en/main/boards) they should be included with the latest version of <span class='app'>[Arduino IDE](https://www.arduino.cc/en/main/software)</span>.
-On smaller boards that lack dedicated SDA and SCL ports A4 is used for SDA and A5 for SCL.
-For boards that do not have A4 and A5, the alternative is to program the I2C board, outlines in [this GitHub repo](https://github.com/felias-fogg/SoftI2CMaster/blob/master/README.md),

-If you are using a board from a partner, you probably need to configure Arduino IDE for that particular board.
-As an example, you can look at the manuals for how to [configure Arduino for the Adafruit's Metro Express board](https://learn.adafruit.com/experimenters-guide-for-metro/configure-arduino-for-the-metro-express).
+Arduino nano uses A4 and A5 for I2C connections as outlined in [this GitHub repo](https://github.com/felias-fogg/SoftI2CMaster/blob/master/README.md),

 ### Adafruit or sparkfun